Chapter 1: Engaging Parents in WorkFirst

 • HIV/AIDS/STD

-• Confidential Payments
+• Confidential Payments (documentation for confidential support services)

 Entering information on these topics in "Special Records" categories in eJAS Client Notes is crucial to protect the participant's privacy and to adhere to state and federal confidentiality laws for substance abuse, mental health needs and domestic violence.
 When adding personal/private information into data systems, staff must follow a "do no harm" approach.
 See WorkFirst Handbook section 3.7.2.4 for instructions on how to have confidential notes/special records removed from a non-protected note type(s).